yousefosamaahmed/Accessmate-Ai-/README.md

 It should not be represented as:

-a medical diagnostic device,
+A medical diagnostic device

-a guaranteed emergency-response service,
+A guaranteed emergency-response service

-a guaranteed malicious-site detector,
+A guaranteed malicious-site detector

-a replacement for emergency services,
+A replacement for emergency services

-or a replacement for professional care where professional care is required.
+A replacement for professional care where professional care is required

 References

-Official documentation for major technologies used in the project:
+Official documentation for major technologies used in AccessMate AI:

 FastAPI